imagej/imagej.github.io/_pages/news/2015-06-15_-_Major_updates_in_the_works.md

 Standalone stable downloads of ImageJ2
 --------------------------------------

 There are currently no stable downloads for the ImageJ2 project itself—only for the Fiji distribution.
-We want to change that: the flagship download on the [Downloads](Downloads) page should be vanilla ImageJ2, with the Fiji downloads offered on their own page.
+We want to change that: the flagship download on the [/downloads](/downloads) page should be vanilla ImageJ2, with the Fiji downloads offered on their own page.
 The following downloads need to be offered:

 -   Application installers and bundles *including* Java runtime—for Windows, OS X and Linux.
 -   Application installers and bundles *without* the Java runtime—for Windows, OS X and Linux.